Age of consent in Europe: Lithuania

-Close-In-Age Exemption
+Close-in-age exemption

 Lithuania has a close-in-age exemption if there's no "big difference in age, mental and physical maturity between the participants of the actions", according to §151.1(5) of the Lithuanian Criminal Code.
 It is not specified what the court would consider a "big age difference".
-In a 2015 case where sexual activity between an 18-year-old male and a 14-year-old female resulted in a pregnancy, they did not consider an age gap of "a little over 4-years" as "big":In a Lithuanian Supreme Court case from 18 May, 2023, about a 20-year-old male participating in sexual activity with a 14-year-old female, the court acquitted the male and his rape charges were dropped.
-The court noted that:The Supreme Court stated that for the decision, they consider, beside the mathematical age difference, also:
+In a 2015 case where sexual activity between an 18-year-old male and a 14-year-old female resulted in a pregnancy, they did not consider an age gap of "a little over 4-years" as "big":In a Lithuanian Supreme Court case from 18 May 2023, which was about a 20-year-old male participating in sexual activity with a 14-year-old female, the court acquitted the male and his rape charges were dropped.
+The court noted:The Supreme Court stated that for the decision, they consider, beside the mathematical age difference, also:

 History

 Until 1993, male homosexual acts were prohibited under the Lithuanian Criminal Code, Article 1221, which was repealed in that year.
 The new law set an age of consent of 17 for male oral and anal intercourse, 16 for other male homosexual acts, and 14 for lesbian and heterosexual acts.
 In 2004, the law was amended to equalise the age of consent at 14 for all sexual acts; the age of consent was raised to 16 in 2010, regardless of gender and sexual orientation.

 Before the bill, which was introduced 2 July 2010 the age of consent was set to 14 according to the Lithuanian Criminal Code §153 prohibiting any sexual molestation or sexual relationships with a minor under 14 years.
-The age of consent (14) was not set directly in this article of the Lithuanian criminal code, though.
-It has been established by the Lithuanian case law.
+The age of consent (14) was not set directly in this article of the Lithuanian criminal code, though; it has been established by Lithuanian case law.
 This meant that both heterosexual and homosexual acts were allowed once a child had reached the age of 14.
 There was (and remains) an exception to this rule: §151.1(3) of the Lithuanian Criminal Code prohibits parents, guardians, or other people who are ex officio directly responsible for the upbringing and supervision of a child to have any relationships of sexual kind with the child, if he or she has not yet reached the age of 18.